raywritescode/raywritescode.github.io/_posts/2014-08-14-algorithm-exchange-two.md

 The wife of a software developer said to her husband, "Go to the store and buy a loaf of bread.
 If the store has eggs on sale, buy a dozen of them."

-The software developer went to the store and came home with a dozen loaves of bread.
+The software developer went to the store and saw that eggs were on sale.

+He came home with a dozen loaves of bread.